Let's Grow Taller

-- Reduce carbohydrate and fat intake such as rice, sodas, candies, bread, flour-based products and junk foods in general.
+- Reduce carbohydrates and fat intakes such as rice, sodas, candies, bread, flour-based products and junk foods in general.

 - Increase protein intake.
-For good protein-rich foods, you can do a search in Yahoo or Google and type "protein-related foods".
+For good protein-rich foods, you can search in Yahoo or Google and type "protein-related foods".

 - Based on your time schedule, do stretching exercises at least three times a week or more.